 I think we're all tired of chasing perfection.
 Even though a part of me will always yearn for it, I've learned how destructive that can be both personally and professionally.
 Besides, it's in those messy and imperfect moments that we truly thrive and develop resilience and grit.
 All qualities that will get us through the hard times, and the good.
-So, as we head into 2019, we asked 19 interesting women one question: How do you define success?
+So, as we enter 2020, we asked 19 interesting women one question: How do you define success?

-Ahead they share their definition along with how its changed this year and what they think it means for women now and into 2019.
+Ahead, they share their definition along with how it has changed this year and what they think it means for women now.

 Michelle Lee has had a phenomenal year.
 Since taking the helm of Allure magazine in 2015, she has truly started to shift the culture with her focus on diversity and featuring more women of color.
-Last year she was crowned Adweek's editor of the year for her commitment to redefining beauty, which included her groundbreaking decision to stop using the term "anti-aging."
-We can't wait to see what game-changing moves she has up her sleeve for 2019.
+She was crowned Adweek's editor of the year for her commitment to redefining beauty, which included her groundbreaking decision to stop using the term "anti-aging."
+We can't wait to see what game-changing moves she has up her sleeve for 2020.

 "Today, I define success as being able to execute on innovative, creative projects and improving personally all the time and having a life.
 Startup culture changed the paradigm of success for everyone.
 Now, we've seen that our future doesn't have to just be a slow slog up the corporate ladder and that we have the ability to craft the lifestyle and career that we find fulfilling."